w3f/Grants-Program/README.md

 ## :rocket: Alternative Funding Sources

-We encourage you to explore alternative funding options listed below.
+We encourage you to explore the alternative funding options listed below.
 Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its Web3 Foundation support terminated.

 **Substrate Builders Program vs Treasury vs Web3 Grants** (Oversimplified, to provide initial guidance)